riscv/meta-riscv/.github/PULL_REQUEST_TEMPLATE.md

 **-(Optional, if it's not clear from above) how your change resolves the issues in the first part.**

+**-(Optional, if you have added a new BSP) indicate which new platforms are supported with this change by adding a new row in the README [table](https://github.com/riscv/meta-riscv/tree/master?tab=readme-ov-file#available-machines).**

 **-Tag line(s) at the end.**